ztkent/gnome/README.md

 # Sunlight Meter
-An integration with the Adafruit TSL2591 Digital Light Sensor and Raspberry Pi to monitor daily sunlight conditions.
+Using the Adafruit TSL2591 Digital Light Sensor and a Raspberry Pi to monitor daily sunlight conditions.

 ## About
 The TSL2591 is a high dynamic range digital light sensor.